-The shares of our common stock have been approved for listing on the Nasdaq under the trading symbol "CERT."
+We expect the shares of our common stock to be approved for listing on the Nasdaq under the trading symbol "CERT."

 We, the selling stockholders and the underwriters have agreed to indemnify each other against certain liabilities, including liabilities under the Securities Act, and to contribute to payments that may be required to be made in respect of those liabilities.